PoProstuWitold/homeserver/ports/README.md

 - ### 2b.
 Change shell (optional)
-	This is just my preferance.
-You can completely ignore that step.

 	Change your default shell to [zsh](https://www.zsh.org/) and enable plugins wiht [oh-my-zsh](https://ohmyz.sh/).

-	I also installed [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) plugins.
+	I installed [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) and [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) plugins.

 ## 3. Services
-At this point you have setup entire required infrastucture so you can finally have some fun exploring various selfhosted services :D
+At this point you have entire required infrastucture running so you can finally have some fun exploring various selfhosted services :D

 In every case you need to run:
 - **[Caddy](services/caddy)** - makes your sites more secure, more reliable, and more scalable than any other solution.
-- **[WireGuard VPN](services/wg_easy)** - the easiest way to run WireGuard VPN + Web-based Admin UI.
+- **[WireGuard Easy](services/wg_easy)** - the easiest way to run WireGuard VPN + Web-based Admin UI.
 - **[Portainer](services/portainer)** - easy managment for your Docker stuff.

 Only required if you don't have static public IP: